 God’s Illogical Logic of Mercy – The illogical idea that the sins of one person can be forgiven because of another person’s sacrifice is fundamental to Christianity.
 Jewish sources show, however, that it has much precedent in the Old Testament.

-Looking at the Creation Account Hebraically – A look at the first two chapters of Genesis as they would have been understood by one of its original listeners.
+Profound Ideas in the Creation Account – A look at the first two chapters of Genesis as they would have been understood by one of its original listeners.

 To Be the Image of God – Many profound ideas about humankind are revealed when we study the Genesis accounts Hebraically.